Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Data analysis

 \subsection{Event selection}

 The strax framework~\cite{straxrepo}, developed by the XENON dark matter collaboration~\cite{result_xenonnt_firstdmsearch}, is used to process the raw data.
-In this framework, a hit is an excursion of the digitized waveform from a single PMT above a pre-defined threshold, which is set slightly above the baseline.
+In this framework, a hit is an excursion of the digitized waveform from a single PMT above a pre-defined threshold, which is set at 28 mV (equivalent to around 1 PE) above the baseline.
 The area of a hit is determined by integrating its waveform, after subtracting the baseline.
 This area is expressed in photoelectrons (PE) by dividing by the gain of the PMT.
 The statistical method described in~\cite{Saldanha:2016mkn} was used to monitor the gain in regular calibrations, in which the emission of a few PEs was stimulated by pulsed blue LED light.
-Hits are merged into peaks observed in the TPC whenever they are within \qty{150}{ns}.
+Hits from any of the eight PMTs are merged into peaks observed in the TPC whenever they are within \qty{150}{ns}.
 Peaks occurring within \qty{120}{\mus} of each other are grouped into an event.
 This interval is chosen such that all peaks resulting from a single interaction are in the same event.
+At this stage, the time of a peak is taken to be its median, or the time by which the half the total area has been detected.